Perrys Lookdown to Blue Gum Forest Walking Track

 Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-The walking track to the Blue Gum Forest starts at the “Perrys Lookdown Track” signpost next to the car park.
+The walking track to the Blue Gum Forest begins at the “Perrys Lookdown Track” signpost next to the car park.

 Perrys Lookdown

-The first highlight is Perrys Lookdown, a lookout point offering panoramic views of the Grose Valley and the beautiful sandstone cliffs surrounding the valley.
+The first highlight is Perrys Lookdown, a viewpoint offering panoramic views of the Grose Valley and the striking sandstone cliffs that surround it.

 Perrys Lookdown